Ketamine Assisted Psychotherapy

 The Treatment that Can Break Through

-Brainfacts.org Listening to Ketamine New York Times Opinion: I Was Paralyzed by Severe Depression.
-Then Came Ketamine.
-What I wish I'd known before ketamine therapy Science in the News: Worth the trip: psychedelics as an emerging tool for psychotherapy.
-Pharmacological Reports: Ketamine—50 years in use: from anesthesia to rapid antidepressant effects and neurobiological mechanisms.
-Biochemical Pharmacology: Is (R)-ketamine a potential therapeutic agent for treatment-resistant depression with less detrimental side effects?
+Brainfacts.org Listening to Ketamine Ketamine—50 years in use: from anesthesia to rapid antidepressant effects and neurobiological mechanisms.
+Ketamine and serotonergic psychedelics: An update on the mechanisms and biosignatures underlying rapid-acting antidepressant treatment Clinical use of ketamine in psychiatric disorders Single i.v. ketamine augmentation of newly initiated escitalopram for major depression: results from a randomized, placebo-controlled 4-week study Worth the trip: psychedelics as an emerging tool for psychotherapy.
+Ketamine exerts its sustained antidepressant effects via cell-type-specific regulation of Kcnq2 Is (R)-ketamine a potential therapeutic agent for treatment-resistant depression with less detrimental side effects?
 A review of molecular mechanisms underlying ketamine and its enantiomers.
-Journal of Psychoactive Drugs: Ketamine Assisted Psychotherapy (KAP): Patient Demographics, Clinical Data and Outcomes in Three Large Practices Administering Ketamine with Psychotherapy.
-Therapeutic Advances in Psychopharmacology: Ketamine as an antidepressant: overview of its mechanisms of action and potential predictive biomarkers British Medical Journal: Ketamine for treatment-resistant depression: recent developments and clinical applications.
-Frontiers in Neuroscience: Repurposing Ketamine in Depression and Related Disorders: Can This Enigmatic Drug Achieve Success?
-About MDMA and Psilocybin Assisted Psychotherapy Nature Medicine: MDMA-assisted therapy for severe PTSD: a randomized, double-blind, placebo-controlled phase 3 study.
-Frontiers in Psychiatry: Breakthrough for Trauma Treatment: Safety and Efficacy of MDMA-Assisted Psychotherapy Compared to Paroxetine and Sertraline.
-Journal of Psychopharmacology: Neural mechanisms underlying psilocybin’s therapeutic potential – the need for preclinical in vivo electrophysiology.
+Ketamine as an antidepressant: overview of its mechanisms of action and potential predictive biomarkers Ketamine for treatment-resistant depression: recent developments and clinical applications.
+Repurposing Ketamine in Depression and Related Disorders: Can This Enigmatic Drug Achieve Success?
+About Psilocybin Assisted Psychotherapy Neural mechanisms underlying psilocybin’s therapeutic potential – the need for preclinical in vivo electrophysiology.
 Visualization of the brain connections in the brain of a person on psilocybin (right) and the brain of a person not given the drug (left) showing higher connectivity and plasticity after psilocybin.
 From the Journal of the Royal Society Interface.

 |